redcanaryco/surveyor/documentation.md

 - `namespace` (str, optional): The namespace or scope of the survey.
 - `limit` (int, optional): The maximum number of items to include in the survey results.
 - `ioc_list` (list, optional): A list of indicators of compromise (IOCs) to search for during the survey.
-- `ioc_source` (str, optional): The source of the IOCs specified in ioc_list.
 - `ioc_type` (str, optional): The type or category of IOCs to search for during the survey.
 - `query` (str, optional): A custom query or search string to filter the survey results.
 - `output` (str, optional): The output filename for the survey results (`csv`).
 - `output_format` (str, optional): Specify output file format, `json` or `csv`.
-- `definition` (dict, optional): A dictionary containing survey definitions.
-(Note: Takes in raw definition file contents)
 - `definitions` (list, optional): A list of absolute paths to survey definition files.
 (Note: Takes in a list of absolute paths to definition files)
-- `def_source` (str, optional): The source of the survey definitions specified in definitions.
-- `sigma_rule` (str, optional): A single Sigma rule file to process during the survey.
-- `sigma_rules_str` (str, optional): A string containing multiple Sigma rule files to process during the survey. (comma-separated)
 - `sigma_rules` (list, optional): A list of Sigma rule file paths to process during the survey.
 - `no_file` (bool, optional): If True, the survey will not use any file-based inputs or outputs.
 - `no_progress` (bool, optional): If True, the survey progress will not be displayed during execution.